 - Inspect your dog's hair and skin as you brush, keeping an eye out for fleas and ticks.

-- Brush the hair back in the direction of its growth before moving on to a new section of hair.
+- Brush the hair back in the direction of its growth before moving to a new section of hair.
 This technique is called “line brushing."

 - Once you are done, wipe the comb on a wet paper towel.
-If it leaves behind red or brown stains, your dog is likely suffering from a flea infestation.
+If it leaves behind red or brown stains, this is a sign of flea dirt, and your dog is likely suffering from a flea infestation.

-Brushing a Shorthaired Dog
+Brushing a Short-haired Dog

-Lather, Rinse, and Rinse Again
+When Bathing, Lather, Rinse, and Rinse Again

 To keep shampoo out of your dog's eyes, use only a warm, damp cloth to clean his face.
 Next, wet him completely before applying shampoo to his entire body.
 Refer to the product's label for the proper amount of time to leave the shampoo on your pet.
 When it is time to rinse, bear in mind that you cannot overdo this important step.
-Any soap that is left behind in your pet's coat can cause him to itch and scratch, even once the fleas and ticks are long gone.
-Thorough rinsing will keep this from happening.
+Any soap left behind in your pet's coat can cause him to itch and scratch, even once the fleas and ticks are long gone.
+Thorough rinsing will help keep this from happening.

-Grooming Time = Flea & Tick Prevention
+Grooming Is a Great Time for Flea and Tick Prevention

 Grooming time offers pet owners a vital opportunity to find fleas and ticks.
-Identifying a flea or tick infestation early can reduce the chance of your pet getting sick, but preventing the infestation in the first place is even better.
-Adams™ Flea and Tick Spot-On® products are available with the award-winning Smart Shield® Applicator.
-This innovative device puts the treatment where you need it—on your pet, not on your hands.
+Identifying a flea or tick infestation early can reduce your pet's chance of getting sick, but preventing the infestation in the first place is even better.
+Adams Plus Flea & Tick Prevention Spot On for Dogs is a great way to keep the fleas from coming back.
 One application will protect your dog from fleas and ticks for up to 30 days.